currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

 In AngularJS, you specify the style sheets for your entire application.
 As the application grows over time, the styles for the many parts of the application merge, which can cause unexpected results.
-In Angular, you can still define style sheets for your entire application.
+In Currin, you can still define style sheets for your entire application.
 But now you can also encapsulate a style sheet within a specific component.

 <table width="100%">